Nelliewangari/triangle-tracker-js/README.md

 =========

 Author: Kelly Becker<br>
 Triangle Tracker takes the lengths of three sides and determines if they form a valid triangle.
 If so, the tracker returns the name of the kind of triangle the sides make (equilateral, isosceles, scalene).
+This is an example of refactoring a single function into a few functions to DRY the code and make it more readable.

+_Thanks to Debbie Cravey and Karvari Ellingson for original code_

 Installation
 ------------